A discrete model for Gell-Mann matrices: Conclusion

 \subsection{Further work}

 The proposed unification of Gell-Mann and Pauli matrices using a 3-dimensional complex reflection group really does little more than provide a discrete foundation for the Standard Model of Particle Physics as it currently stands.
-Nevertheless, it permits new methods of calculation, using finite geometries, which have been shown to be effective in calculating four of the mixing angles from fundamental mass parameters.
-A priority for further work is therefore to try to find similar calculations for the remaining five mixing angles.
+Nevertheless, it permits new methods of calculation, using finite geometries, which have been shown to be effective in calculating six or (probably) seven of the mixing angles from fundamental mass parameters.
+A priority for further work is therefore to try to find similar calculations for the remaining two mixing angles.
+It is possible that this cannot be done with the Pauli and Gell-Mann matrices alone, but requires the Dirac matrices as well.

-Further unification with the Dirac matrices cannot be done in the Standard Model, since it is impossible to arrange for the Lorentz group to commute with the whole of the gauge group in this case.
+Such unification with the Dirac matrices cannot be done in the Standard Model, since it is impossible to arrange for the Lorentz group to commute with the whole of the gauge group in this case.
 Nevertheless, the non-commutation is very subtle, and only really affects properties of neutrinos and gluons, as well as the Higgs field, so that any differences from a commuting theory are hard to detect.
 What this means is that a unification with Dirac matrices provides a possible mechanism for particle physics to influence the shape of spacetime, and hence couple to gravity.
-In other words, the proposed unification using a quaternionic reflection group provides a potential foundation for a quantum theory of gravity.
+In particular, the proposed unification using a quaternionic reflection group provides a potential foundation for a quantum theory of gravity.
 Investigating this possibility further is a priority for future work.

 The appropriate compact gauge group here is $Sp(4)$, of dimension $36$, but it is also possible to gauge the theory with the noncompact group $SL(4,\HH)$ of dimension $63$.
 In this case, there is a subgroup $SL(4,\RR)$ that might be used for general covariance, in order to reduce any such putative quantum theory of gravity to General Relativity in the appropriate limit.
+In the context of the Coleman--Mandula Theorem, therefore, the gauge group for quantum gravity reduces to $SU(2)$, that is the centralizer of $SL(4,\RR)$ in $SL(4,\HH)$, as has also been proposed in other models, such as \cite{WoitSO24}.

-Since $SL(4,\RR)$ contains no quaternions, it cannot model the three generations of electrons, which suggests that it is the (quantum and/or classical) gravitational properties of electrons \cite{universality} that need to be investigated in case of any apparent deviations \cite{Rubin,Chae} of gravity from General Relativity.
+Since $SL(4,\RR)$ contains no quaternions, and does not contain this gauge group $SU(2)$, it cannot model the three generations of electrons.
+The model therefore suggests that it is the (quantum and/or classical) gravitational properties of electrons \cite{universal} that need to be investigated in case of any apparent deviations \cite{Rubin,Chae} of gravity from General Relativity.